PGA Tour and European tour agree to merge with Saudis and end LIV Golf feud

 "I love finding out about morning news on Twitter," two-time major champion Collin Morikawa tweeted.

-Not many were happy.
-Wesley Bryan tweeted, "I feel betrayed, and will not not be able to trust anyone within the corporate structure of the PGA Tour for a very long time."
+Many were not happy.
+Wesley Bryan tweeted, "I feel betrayed, and will not ... be able to trust anyone within the corporate structure of the PGA Tour for a very long time."

 Byeong Hun An added on Twitter: "I'm guessing the liv teams were struggling to get sponsors and pga tour couldn't turn down the money.
 Win-win for both tours but it's a big lose for who defended the tour for last two years."

 The announcement comes a year after LIV Golf began.
-PGA Tour Commissioner Jay Monahan was at the Canadian Open that week and said pointedly about any player who joined LIV or was thinking about it: "Have you ever had to apologize for being a member of the PGA Tour?"
+Monahan was at the Canadian Open that week and said pointedly about any player who joined LIV or was thinking about it: "Have you ever had to apologize for being a member of the PGA Tour?"

 Now they are partners, giving Saudi Arabia a commercial voice in golf's premier organization.